Decays of $X(3872)$ to $\chi_{cJ}\pi^0$ and $J/\psi\pi^+\pi^-$

-In this paper we would undertake a new calculation from the constituent quark point of view.
+In this paper we would undertake a new calculation just in the above picture from the constituent quark point of view and consider the $D\bar D^*$ as the main contribution to the decay.
 In principle, calculations at the constituent quark level have proved to be successful in understanding the mass spectrum of most meson states and the model parameters have been determined to high accuracy, such as in Godfrey-Isgur~(GI) model~\cite{Godfrey:1985xj}.
-Furthermore, the constitute quark models use the wave functions of the meson states to represent the dynamical structure of the state rather than regard them as point-like state, which also naturally suppress the divergences in the large momentum region.
+Furthermore, the constituent quark models use the wave functions of the meson states to represent the dynamical structure of the state rather than regard them as a pointlike state, which also naturally suppress the divergences in the large momentum region.